james-bui/friendly-sunflower/faq.md

 title: About
 headline: A little about us and some common questions
-introduction: As the first Oriental herbs and goods store in Sacramento, we have provided quality goods to the greater Sacramento area for close to 35 years.
+introduction: As the first Oriental herbs and goods store in Sacramento, we have provided quality goods to the greater Sacramento area for almost 40  years.
 Our years of expertise and extensive catalog of herbs can fill most herbal formulas provided by herbal practitioners and we have been the go-to store for many practitioners in the greater Sacramento area.
 In addition to our vast collection of herbs, we